-Answer: Bellevue TDM staff did not develop the concept "exceptional TDM" and we think it is an arbitrary distinction that distracts from the implementation of existing, impactful TDM work.
-Bellevue TDM staff are already doing everything we can within the available budget.
+Answer: Bellevue TDM staff did not develop the concept "exceptional TDM".
+Bellevue TDM staff are already doing everything that is feasible within the available budget.
 An example of exceptional TDM could be the Bellevue TDM program's successful attempt in 2023 to secure expanded Washington State Department of Transportation (WSDOT) CTR funding, which doubled state funding for every 2-year CTR contract.
 This additional funding will allow staff to bring in more CTR-affected worksites than the current 62 worksites the Bellevue TDM program assists.
 The CTR program has a proven track record of reducing single occupant vehicle (SOV) trips, vehicle miles traveled (VMT), and DAR.
 See the TDM Plan update's DAR charts below: